 6. VIZIO P-Series P659-G1 Quantum 65-Inch 4K HDR Smart TV

 The Vizio P-Series Quantum may just be the best monitor for gaming you'll find for under $1000.
 The 120 Hz refresh rate isn't the best on the market, but it's more than enough for 99% of the gaming population.
-It even has an outstanding response rate that's matched only be proper PC monitors.
-But despite the focus on performance, the picture quality is actually quite strong too.
-The contrast ratio is strong to start with but further enhanced by local dimming that can really make the distinctions between dark and light sing while still maintaining meticulous depth.
+It even has an outstanding response rate that's matched only by proper PC monitors.
+But despite the focus on performance, the picture quality is actually quite strong, too.
+The contrast ratio is strong to start with but is further enhanced by local dimming that can really make the distinctions between dark and light sing while still maintaining meticulous depth.

 7. Sony X800G 65-Inch TV: 4K Ultra HD Smart LED TV